shibbir-ahmad24/MS-Final-Project-on-LLM-RAG-Powered-Medical-Chatbot/README.md

 Doctors, researchers, and even patients often need quick answers from complex medical records and clinical trial information.
 Discharge summaries contain important details about a patient's condition and treatment, while clinical trials offer potential care options — but both can be hard to understand and time-consuming to search through.

-This project introduces a smart medical chatbot that uses **PySpur AI agents, Retrieval-Augmented Generation (RAG)**, and **Large Language Models (LLMs)** to answer health-related questions.
+This project introduces a smart medical chatbot that uses **PySpur AI agent, Retrieval-Augmented Generation (RAG)**, and **Large Language Models (LLMs)** to answer health-related questions.
 It works by analyzing real **MIMIC-IV discharge notes** and **clinical trial data**, using **BioBERT** and a **ChromaDB vector store** to find and understand relevant information.
 The chatbot helps users get accurate, context-aware answers — making medical information easier to access and understand.

 # Problem Statement